Ashley Walters: Acting career

-Walters is also an actor, appearing under his full name, Ashley Walters.
-He appeared on television as Omar in The Young Indiana Jones Chronicles (1992) at age 10, and as Andy in Grange Hill (1997), at the age of 14.
+Walters appeared on television as Omar in The Young Indiana Jones Chronicles (1992) at age 10, and as Andy in Grange Hill (1997), at the age of 14.
 He appeared in Saul Dibb's 2004 feature film Bullet Boy, where he played Ricky, who had just been released from prison and back into living a normal life, a role for which Walters was named Best Newcomer at the British Independent Film Awards.
 He also appeared in 2005's Get Rich or Die Tryin'.

 In 2006, he played the role of Wolf in the film Stormbreaker, and Danny in Life and Lyrics,.
 In 2007, he starred in WΔZ, alongside Selma Blair and Melissa George, and in Sugarhouse.
 He played Lacey in the BBC Three drama pilot West 10 LDN.
 He played the character Billy Bond in five episodes of the fourth series of BBC TV drama Hustle.
 He also appeared in the MTV series Top Buzzer and played the role of Al B alongside Dennis Hopper in House of 9 (2006).

 Walters performed on stage in 2002 at the Royal National Theatre in Roy Williams' Sing Yer Heart Out for the Lads and in 2008 at the Royal Court Theatre in Levi David Addai's Oxford Street.
 Another feature film, Tuesday (2008), sees him playing a jewel thief.
 He appeared in Bola Agbaje's play Off the Endz at the Royal Court Theatre during February and March 2010.

 He made appearances in ITV's police drama The Bill and firefighting drama London's Burning.
 His Grange Hill history and autobiography was referenced by the comedian Stewart Lee on 16 March 2009, on the BBC Two show Stewart Lee's Comedy Vehicle in the episode themed on "Toilet Books".
 Walters also appeared on BBC TV in 2009's adaptation of Andrea Levy's Small Island, and as Jack Holt in the short-lived drama Outcasts (2011).